Skip to main content

 • All existing new OpenAIRealtime(...) constructions keep working without code changes.

 • Pricing for new models is added under DEFAULT_PRICING.openai_realtime.models[...].
-The earlier new Patter({ pricing: { openai_realtime: DEFAULT_PRICING.openai_realtime_2 } }) workaround is no longer needed — just construct with model: "gpt-realtime-2".
+The earlier new Patter({ pricing: { openai_realtime: DEFAULT_PRICING.openai_realtime_2 } }) workaround is no longer needed — just construct with model: "gpt-realtime-2" (or use the OpenAIRealtime2 engine for the GA wire shape).

 What’s Next